 Activity stream

-Service deployments, related deployments, and Java agent circuit breaker events will be shown for New Relic APM agent entities.
+Service deployments, related deployments, and Java agent circuit breaker events will be shown only for New Relic APM agent entities.

 Faster time-to-glass